The Combined Cycle Power Plant or combined cycle gas turbine,

 Efficency of CCGT Plant

-Roughly the steam turbine cycle produces one third of the power and gas turbine cycle produces two thirds of the power output of the CCPP.
-By combining both gas and steam cycles, high input temperatures and low output temperatures can be achieved.
-The efficiency of the cycles adds, because they are powered by the same fuel source.
+Roughly the steam turbine cycle produces one third of the power and gas turbine cycle produces two thirds of the power output

 To